Munyangeyoelie/failler_time/README.md

 # failler_time
-Tarting to lean Django and ruby
+Tarting to lean Django and ruby on rails